turbinelabs/tbnctl/README.md

 The `init-zone` sub-command can be used to initialize a Zone with appropriate Clusters, Domains, Proxies, Routes, and SharedRules.
 See `tbnctl help init-zone` for more detail.

-## Proxy Configuration Dump

-The `proxy-config` sub-command can be used to produce the NGINX configuration for a named Proxy.
-See `tbnctl help proxy-config` for more detail.

 ## A Look into...
 THE FUTURE